When changing the tracker of an existing issue, new custom fields are not initialized with their default value

 Is there any problem with that?

-#2 Updated by Holger Just about 2 years ago
+#2 Updated by Holger Just over 2 years ago

 This was my first guess too.
 I'm slightly concerned however, that this could change the custom fields on save too.
 Right now,